The Short-term Rational Lanczos Method and Applications: Applications

 \section{Applications}

 In this section we illustrate the applicability of the $Q_m$-less rational Krylov algorithm to a variety of problems.
 All numerical results have been obtained by running \MATLAB{} R2017b~\cite{MATLAB} on a standard node\footnote{CPU: 2x Intel Xeon Skylake Silver 4110 @ 2.1 GHz, 8 cores per CPU.
-RAM: 192 GB DDR4 ECC.} of the Linux cluster \texttt{mechthild} hosted at the Max Planck Institute for Dynamics of Complex Technical Systems in Magdeburg, Germany.
+RAM: 192 GB DDR4 ECC. {See also {\tt https://www.mpi-magdeburg.mpg.de/cluster/mechthild}.}} of the Linux cluster \texttt{mechthild} hosted at the Max Planck Institute for Dynamics of Complex Technical Systems in Magdeburg, Germany.